17 Differences Cottagecore vs Shabby Chic

 9. Distressing Is Shabby Chic

 Shabby chic style deliberately distresses furniture to give it a worn, aged appearance, whereas cottagecore furniture is generally in better condition and may have a more natural, weathered look.
+Cottagecore distressing furniture aims to create a natural, weathered look that reflects the passage of time and embraces imperfections.

 cottagecore vs shabby chic